 “I never want another mother to feel the pain that I have been through.

 “My child was full of life and had everything to live for.
 He would never do this to himself.
 Somebody out there put something in his drink which has killed him.”

 The Sewjees said they had reported their suspicions about what happened to the police.
-Police could not confirm this yesterday.
+Police could not confirm this on Monday.